gabrielabarajas/testing-one/docs/tutorial-administration/04Layer/03display-layer.md

 ---
-sidebar_position: 2
+sidebar_position: 3
 ---

-# Delete Layer
+# Display layer

 This guide will help you **display a layer** in the programme.